 Converting a garage in to living space can add real value to your home.
 It will add much needed living space.
 A well-thought-out garage conversion can add as much as 20% to the value of your home.
 This is all good stuff and you will NOT have to incur the cost for moving to get the space you need.

 This page will discuss the steps involved in making a garage in to a new room.
 And specific modifications required for a successful transformation from a storage space to a living space.
 Changing a garage to a new “conditioned space” requires strict compliance with the Florida Building Code occupancy regulations.
 The building code requires permitting to “construct, enlarge, alter, repair or change the occupancy,” and also to “install any electrical or plumbing system.”
-Preventive Maintenance Support Services has the expertise and team needed to transform you garage to comfortable and livable space.
+Preventive Maintenance Support Services has the expertise and team needed to transform your garage to comfortable and livable space.

 Garage Conversion to Bedroom

-Building Regulations include moisture proofing, ventilation, temperature control, sound control, lighting, insulation, fireproofing, minimum room size and ceiling height, escape routes and structural soundness.
+Building regulations include moisture proofing, ventilation, temperature control, sound control, lighting, insulation, fireproofing, minimum room size and ceiling height, escape routes and structural soundness.

 Beyond the legalities, there is a bare minimum to make the garage conversion really, truly habitable.
 Here's the list.

 - Box Out Unsightly Areas.
-Nonload-bearing walls should be added around areas you don't want to have visible in a living area--water heater, furnace, laundry area, etc.
+Non load-bearing walls should be added around areas you don't want to have visible in a living area--water heater, furnace, laundry area, etc.

 - Lighting.
 The overhead light in the garage door opener is just not going to give you enough light.
+Consider additional lighting.

 - Completing the exterior walls. to compliment and match the rest of the home